 • law enforcement bodies in order to comply with any legal obligation or court order and, where we are otherwise requested to provide information, we may provide it but only in accordance with applicable privacy and data protection laws;

 • HM Revenue & Customs, but only if we need to authorise claims for Gift Aid or other forms of tax efficient ways of giving;

-• organisations who provide the will writing services accessed through our websites; and
+• organisations who provide the will-writing services accessed through our websites;